kbsant/ledpixelpi/README.md

 And point your browser at: http://localhost:3000
 If it doesnt work, try changing the port as there may be some conflict.

+# To-Do

+* Save to json file
+* Load from json file
+* Live update to gpio
+* Frames and animation
+* Audio

 # Limitations

 Very early stage.
 Use at your own risk.